 (Note: to be able to use Work Orders you need to have activated the Work Order module by going to Your Profile > Billing and Admin > Setup Account and ticking the Enable Work Order check box.)

-To add a new Work Order the Work Order option should be clicked.
-To update an existing Work Order, the Work Order Number should be clicked.
+To add a new Work Order the Work Order option should be clicked [MANUFACTURING > Work Order].
+To update an existing Work Order, one should find an existing -already created- Work Order in the list of Work Orders and click the Work Order Number.

 The addition of a Work Order in the account is a two-step process: